 Highlight each element and assign the appropriate color tag.

-Also, feel free to assign tasks, make comments, and add notes in the software.
+Also, feel free to assign tasks in your task board, make comments, and add notes in the software.
 Make use of the collaboration features — you need them.

 In the case of Rushmore, obviously Max Fischer is the main element, the star of the movie.
 He’s in virtually every scene with few exceptions.